danintexas/AutomationFramework/README.md

 ## Planned future features:
 - Logging
+- Ability to run multiple browsers from a single test
 - VIN generator module for listing vehicles.
 - Direct checks on entered data in the database that is entered during testing.
 - Built in API endpoint testing.